hpi-epic/btp-tuk/README.md

 > Please note that you all share one instance since the SAP Cloud Connector does not support proper user management.
 Do not delete the subaccounts of your fellow students!

 1. Get your SAP BTP subaccount ID:
-    1. In case you do not see your subaccount view: Go to your [BTP](https://account.hanatrial.ondemand.com) Trail Account: Click on your subaccount:
+    1. In case you do not see your subaccount view: Go to your [BTP](https://account.hanatrial.ondemand.com) Trial Account: Click on your subaccount:
     ![](img/trial-account.png)
     1. Copy/ Remember/ save your subaccount ID:
     ![](img/subaccount-id.png)